ghrgriner/anki-stats/README.md

 an easier starting point than the existing Svelte and Rust code for users who wish to create custom reports.

+The documentation in this repository does not include discussion on the interpretation of the outcome variables themselves, such as the meaning of FSRS retrievability.

+# Motivation
+Consider the following motivating questions and situations:

+1. Among charts that report card counts the total counts are not always the same, and similarly for charts that report review counts.
+Why is this?

+2. How are the tables and charts affected when studying is done in a Filtered deck?
+For example, are these reviews included when counting the percent of reviews that were correct?

+3. How are the tables and charts affected when studying is done early or late?
+For example, are these included when counting the percent of reviews that were correct?
+Does it matter how early or late the review was?

+4. How are the tables and charts affects affected when cards are reset or deleted?

+5. You are studying a foreign language and you have two different card types: one with your target language on the front and the other with your native language on the front.
+You are interested in having selected charts and tables stratified by these two card types.

+6. You suspect or know some cards are harder than others and are interested in quantifying the amount.
+For example, suppose you are studying a foreign language with cards that have your native language on the front.
+Some cards have a single target language word on the back, and other cards have multiple target language words, where you must differentiate between the meanings.
+You are interested in quantifying the additional effort for the harder cards.
+For example, is the average number of reviews per card for cards with three answers on the back three times as much as the average number of reviews per card with one answer on the back?
+Or is it twenty times as much?

+7. You would like to recalculate the total time spent with a lower maximum seconds per card than the configured option.

 # Input Data

 The Python program expects a tab-delimited flat file with one